kazaneza/African-movie-summit/README.md

-If you like this project Fell free to contribute to this projec
+If you like this project Fell free to contribute to this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>